 With a series that began in 2005, it can be tough to work out where to begin with the Yakuza games – but these remakes of the first two games certainly make it a whole lot easier.
 Both tell the story of Kazuma Kiryu (the “Dragon of Dojima”) who takes the blame for the murder of a prominent Yakuza boss and returns from prison to a changing world.

-If that sounds a bit heavy, don’t worry – Yakuza games are known as much for their bonkers sense of humour and tongue-in-cheek side activities as they are for their brutal fistfights that see Kiryu swinging fists, feet, and whatever is closest to hand.
-Of course, Yakuza is also a crime epic, exploring every nook and cranny of the fictional city of Kamurocho’s seedy underbelly over the course of the series.
+If that sounds a bit heavy, don’t worry – Yakuza games are known as much for their bonkers sense of humor and tongue-in-cheek side activities as they are for their brutal fistfights that see Kiryu swinging fists, feet, and whatever is closest to hand.
+Of course, Yakuza is also a crime epic, exploring every nook and cranny of the fictional city of Kamurocho’s seedy underbelly over the course of the series, see exactly why this crime game is worth playing in our Yakuza Kiwami review.

 The third title from Rockstar, albeit only in a publishing capacity, LA Noire remains a great game nine years on from its original release.
 This Police procedural puts players on the other side of the badge, as war veteran Cole Phelps tracks down all kinds of crooks in LA as the Golden Age of Hollywood is coming to a close during the 1940s and 1950s.

-Each Hitman level is a self-contained puzzle which can be solved in plenty of different ways – but all end in death to your target and a safe extraction for you.
+Each Hitman level is a self-contained puzzle that can be solved in plenty of different ways – but all end in death to your target and a safe extraction for you.
 It’s about how you make each of those grisly executions look like accidents and slip away unnoticed into the night that separates the best from the rest.
+Our Hitman review goes into detail about why this is one of the best crime games ever made.

 And there you go, our picks of the best crime games available on PC.
 Of course, if you grow weary of playing the bad guy, then there’s always our list of the best police games to return you to the path of righteousness.